agnoster/duplicator/README.md

 * a number representing a port (`80`, `3000`), host is implied to be `localhost`
 * a string representing a host (`localhost:3000`, `google.com:80`)
 * a function that behaves like `net.connect` (`function(cb) { net.connect({ port:80 }, cb) }`)

+# contributing and attribution

+Thanks to @netroy for contributing the cluster support!

+If you'd like to contribute, please open a pull request or file an issue.

 # mit license